Text by Lyndsey Walsh

 The comingling of these creative perspectives on food narratives explores the larger convergence of cultural stories, technologies, and practices that continue to shape how we cultivate and culture nutrients in our environment.
 Whether these stories and narratives emerge from the speculative imaginary, have been passed down from cultural guardians and aunties, or invading the cultural landscape from technoscientific dreaming, they expose how the process of making food is a more than human act, one that both socially ferments as well as biochemically ferments.

 Art Laboratory Berlin curator and panel moderator Regine Rapp raised an interesting question regarding the speakers’ overlapping interests regarding metabolic processes in food narratives.
-Metabolism as metaphor denotes what Hannah Landecker refers to as allowing the term regulation to be a conduit between economic and biological domains – or, more broadly, the manifestly historically specific nature of scientific endeavour in its porosity to cultural context .
+Metabolism as a metaphor denotes what Hannah Landecker refers to as allowing the term regulation to be a conduit between economic and biological domains – or, more broadly, the manifestly historically specific nature of scientific endeavour in its porosity to cultural context .

-The second panel curated around the theme of Symbiotic Elements featured anthropologist and architect Sénamé Koffi Agbodjinou, exhibition artists Cammack Lindsey and Irene Agrivina, and biologist Shujie Wu from the Freie Universität Berlin.
+The second panel, curated around the theme of Symbiotic Elements, featured anthropologist and architect Sénamé Koffi Agbodjinou, exhibition artists Cammack Lindsey and Irene Agrivina, and biologist Shujie Wu from the Freie Universität Berlin.

 This transdisciplinary panel began with Sénamé Koffi Agbodjinou giving a talk via Zoom on An Ethic of Entangled Models.
 Throughout Agbodjinou’s talk, many ideas were presented concerning the separation between nature and humans and humans and other humans in their communities.
 Looking at groupings and communities as the first technology that humanity has created, Agbodjinou’s talk critically traversed the many borders and viruses that have corrupted our communal sense of building relationships and impacted the use of humanity’s greatest and first technological achievement.